-In addition, Mant has been named CAA Coach of the Year four times in five seasons (2010, 2009, 2008, 2006).
+In addition, Mant was named CAA Coach of the Year four times in seven seasons (2010, 2009, 2008, 2006).
 Mant holds the distinction of being named CAA Coach of the Year more times than any other coach in conference history.
 In 2009, Mant added another award to her growing list of accolades as she was named NGCA East Region Coach of the Year.

-Over 11 seasons at Georgia State, Mant has amassed 21 tournament victories, won five conference titles, made seven NCAA Regional appearances (six team, one individual), and picked up six coach of the year awards as the first and only full-time women’s golf coach in school history.
+Over 18 seasons at Georgia State, Mant has amassed 21 team tournament victories, 22 individual medalist honors, won five conference titles, made eight NCAA Regional appearances (six team, two individual), and picked up six coach of the year awards as the first and only full-time women’s golf coach in school history.

 Mant was named Georgia State’s first full-time women’s golf coach in September of 2000 and set immediate expectations for developing a nationally successful program at that point.